Collaborative Memory Boards for Funerals and Anniversaries

 • Creation of framed selections for permanent display

-• Digitization for broader sharing and backup
+• Digitisation for broader sharing and backup

 • Division among family members when appropriate